flxbe/asm-space-invaders/README.md

 #### Building the Project
 In order to assemble the source of the project you have to install [NASM](http://www.nasm.us/).
-You can than start the building process by executing
+You can then start the building process by executing

 ```bash
 ./scripts/create.sh